 The Limelight Hotels are proud to stake a claim of being “right in the middle of it all.”
 This frame of mind is particularly true during ski season.

-During peak season, our Aspen guests have over 5,300 acres of terrain at their ski tips.
+During peak skiing , our Aspen guests have over 5,300 acres of terrain at their ski tips.
 For our friends in Sun Valley, over 2,154 skiable acres are available.
 While these totals represent peak season ski conditions, the snow has been good thus far and we’re inching closer to all lifts open.

 As true locals, we want to share some on-mountain tips that will help you predict the snow you’ll experience when you visit us this year.

-Averaging around 300 inches of annual snowfall, the odds of carving fresh powder are in your favor.
+Averaging around 300 inches of annual snowfall, the odds of powder are in your favor.
 The terrain is mixed, as glades aplenty are available, in addition to moguls, tree lines and Snowmass Park.

 Pro Tip: The Village Express run is long.
 Taking many skiers around 10 minutes, this is a fun run which provides views of nearly the entire resort.